-The agreements related to the separation, including, among others, the separation agreement, the transition services agreements, the tax matters agreement and the employee matters agreement were entered into in the context of the separation while we were still controlled by Alkermes.
-Prior to the distribution, Alkermes effectively had the sole and absolute discretion to determine and change the terms of the separation and distribution, including the terms of any agreements between Alkermes and us.
-As a result, our agreements with Alkermes may not reflect terms that would have resulted from negotiations between unaffiliated third parties in an arms-length transaction.
-For a more detailed description, see "Certain Relationships and Related Person Transactions-Relationship with Alkermes-Agreements with Alkermes" in our Form 10.
+The agreements related to the separation, Separation, including, among others, the separation agreement, the transition services agreements, the tax matters agreement and the employee matters agreement were entered into in the context of the separation Separation while we were still controlled by Alkermes the Former Parent.
+Prior to the distribution, Alkermes Distribution, the Former Parent effectively had the sole and absolute discretion to determine and change the terms of the separation Separation and distribution, the Distribution, including the terms of any agreements between Alkermes the Former Parent and us.
+As a result, our agreements with Alkermes the Former Parent may not reflect terms that would have resulted from negotiations between unaffiliated third parties in an arms-length transaction.
+For a more detailed description, see "Certain Relationships Note 1, Organization and Related Person Transactions-Relationship with Alkermes-Agreements with Alkermes" Description of Business, in the notes to the consolidated financial statements in our Annual Report on Form 10-K.